 FERTILITY AND PREGNANCY

-Recent research shows good outcomes for improving egg quality in natural and IVF cycles using low level laser.
-Visit the laser page on my site for more information on this amazing technology.
+Recent research in Denmark and Japan show good outcomes for improving egg quality in natural and IVF cycles using low level laser.
+Marcy is the only acupuncturist in Massachusetts using low level laser to assist women with egg quality issues.
+For more information on this amazing technology please visit the laser page on my site

 Pregnant women can find relief from morning sickness and fatigue in the initial stages of pregnancy with acupuncture.
 In the second and third trimester, acupuncture can be used to treat acid reflux, high blood pressure, edema, carpal tunnel syndrome, sciatica, back pain, and can assist in turning a breech baby.